Hunger strike: Early history

 Fasting was used as a method of protesting injustice in pre-Christian Ireland, where it was known as Troscadh or Cealachan.
 Detailed in the contemporary civic codes, it had specific rules by which it could be used, and the fast was often carried out on the doorstep of the home of the offender.
 Scholars speculate that this was due to the high importance the culture placed on hospitality.
 Allowing a person to die at one's doorstep, for a wrong of which one was accused, was considered a great dishonor.
 Others say that the practice was to fast for one whole night, as there is no evidence of people fasting to death in pre-Christian Ireland.
 The fasts were primarily undertaken to recover debts or get justice for a perceived wrong.
 Legends of Saint Patrick, the patron saint of Ireland, have used the hunger strike as well.

 In India, the practice of a hunger protest, where the protester fasts at the door of an offending party (typically a debtor) in a public call for justice, was abolished by the government in 1861; this indicates the prevalence of the practice prior to that date, or at least a public awareness of it.

 Medical view

 In the first three days, the body still uses energy from glucose.
 After that, the liver starts processing body fat, in a process called ketosis.
 After depleting fat, the body enters a "starvation mode".
-At this point the body "mines" the muscles and vital organs for energy, and loss of bone marrow becomes life-threatening.
+At this point the body starts breaking down muscle and vital organs for energy, and loss of bone marrow becomes life-threatening.
 There are examples of hunger strikers dying after 46 to 73 days of strike, for example the 1981 Irish hunger strike.
 Hunger strikers can experience hallucinations and delirium.
+Obese individuals can last longer.
+As the body approaches the final stages of starvation, it enters a state of "terminal restlessness" in which the organ systems shut down.
+This triggers unexpected and extreme physical agitation, vocal thrashing, and short bursts of physical strength.
+This is the point where medical professionals face the bioethical dilemma of the "rule of double effect".
+This is where choosing to halt the starvation process violates the patient's autonomy while offering just palliative comfort care essentially accelerates the patient's death.
 Death usually occurs when a hunger striker has lost about 40–50% of their pre-strike weight at about 60–70 days in.
-Obese individuals can last longer.